UQ-UQx/graph/README.md

 # Installation

+### Development

-1. Open terminal to the project directory
+1. Start MAMP/MAMP Pro apache server and point to the project directory or clone this project to your mamp's sites folder
 2. Run the following command -
 > npm run start

-3. wait until npm installs all the packages and starts grunt
-4. create a new file named "config.php" and copy the config code below into the new created file
+3. Open your config.php and ensure that it has the configuration details as shown below
+4. Open your web browser to localhost/path/to/project

+These steps will ensure that your js and css are being watched by grunt and will compile, minify and reload your browser on every time you save your changes.

+### Production

+1. Run the following command -
+> npm run build

+2. Open your config.php and ensure that it has the configuration details as shown below.
+These steps will ensure that your js and css are compiled, minified.
+3. Open inc/header.php and point to the minified js and css files for better performance

+### Config.php
 ```php
 <?php
 	//Configuration File